Scorched earth: Wallachian–Ottoman Wars

+16th century

+Tudor conquest of Ireland

-Further use of scorched-earth policies in a war was seen during the 16th century in Ireland, where it was used by English commanders such as Walter Devereux and Richard Bingham.
+Further use of scorched-earth policies in war was seen during the Tudor conquest of Ireland, where it was used by English commanders such as Walter Devereux and Richard Bingham.

 The Desmond Rebellions were a famous case in Ireland.
 Much of the province of Munster was laid waste.
 The poet Edmund Spenser left an account of it: